IgniteUI/igniteui-documentation/topics/02_Controls/igTree/07_Drag and Drop/04_API Reference/00_igTree_Drag-and-Drop_Event_API_Reference.md

 - [Drag-and-Drop Property Reference (igTree)](igTree-Drag-and-Drop-Property-API-Reference.html): This topic is a chart with reference information about the properties of the `igTree` control related to its Drag-and-Drop feature.

-- [API Links (igTree)](igTree-jQuery-And-ASP-NET-MVC-Helper-API-Links.html): This topic provides links to the `igTree` jQuery and ASP.NET MVC Helper API.
+- [API Links (igTree)](igTree-jQuery-And-ASP-NET-MVC-Helper-API-Links.html): This topic provides links to the `igTree` jQuery and MVC API.

 ### Samples